Disputes about bonds

-If it is necessary to seek a court order, a Form 6 Application for Disposal of Bond Money (available from the Magistrate's Court) should be completed.
+If it is necessary to seek a court order, a Form 6 Application for Disposal of Bond Money should be completed and lodged online from the Magistrates Court.
 Either the tenant or the landlord can begin this process.

 Once the form is lodged, the court will send a copy to the other party, who has three options:

 - dispute the application by lodging a Form 5 Notice of Intention to Dispute Application for Disposal of Bond Money (from the Magistrates Court) within seven days, when the matter is set down for hearing before a magistrate; or

 - ignore the notice, the court may then issue an order for the release of the bond after seven days.

 If a dispute goes to court at the end of a tenancy, the magistrate will make an order as to how the bond money is to be paid out.

 Remember, going to court doesn’t mean you will face high costs.

 To enquire about the nearest court to you and to seek general advice on procedures, visit the Magistrates Court website or call 9425 2222.

 The court officer cannot discuss with you whether they think you have a good case or not, that is for the magistrate to decide on the day of the hearing.
 They can, however, advise you on the forms you need to complete.